Volunteer Opportunities

 White Pine Book Club

-Sherwood group begins Monday, December 2, 7:00-8:00 PM.
-Participants will be registered for the entire series of dates: Mondays, December 2, 2024, January 20, 2025, February 24, March 17, April 14.
+Sherwood group began Monday, December 2, 7:00-8:00 PM.
+Participants will be registered for the entire series of dates: Mondays, December 2, 2024, January 20, 2025, February 24, March 17, April 14. – currently full

-Beaty group begins Thursday, December 19, 7:00-8:00 PM.
-Participants will be registered for the entire series of dates: Thursday, December 19, 2024, January 16, 2025, February 13, March 20, April 17.
+Beaty group began Thursday, December 19, 7:00-8:00 PM.
+Participants will be registered for the entire series of dates: Thursday, December 19, 2024, January 16, 2025, February 13, March 20, April 17. – currently full

 The White Pine Award™ from the Forest of Reading program offers teens of all ages the opportunity to read the best of Canada’s recent young adult fiction titles.
 This program promotes reading for enjoyment and familiarizes teenagers with great Canadian books.
 The Forest of Reading is Canada’s largest recreational reading program and offers 10 award programs to encourage a love of reading in people of all ages.